-1. Remove T6, Cherry.
+1. Remove T6 & T7, Cherries and T9 Sumac.

 2. Create a construction exclusion zone by assembling a fence as per figure 2 of the BS.

 Constructors will appoint a site monitoring arboriculturalist to help them assemble the tree protection fence and to ensure it remains in place throughout construction works.

-client site address proposal consent notice LPA visit date tree barrier in place tree barrier as approved tree barrier breached action requested signed date of next visit
+client ent site address proposal consent notice LPA visit date tree barrier in place tree barrier as approved tree barrier breached action requeste ed signed date of next visit suspended on bearers.
+Excavation for site huts in the construction exclusion zone would not be permitted.

 As per advice in the BS the position of the fence is close to clearly identifiable features.

-With written permission from the LPA it may be possible to use the rear lawn for site huts suspended on bearers.
-Excavation for site huts in the construction exclusion zone would not be permitted.
+With written permission from the LPA it may be possible to use the rear lawn for site huts